otvam/scisave/README.md

 The JSON/YAML files with the custom extensions are still valid JSON/YAML files.
 Pickle is significantly faster than JSON for very large data files.

-SciSave is written in Python (NumPy and PyYAML are the only dependencies).
+SciSave is written in Python (NumPy, PyYAML, and jsonschema are the only dependencies).
 SciSave is respecting **semantic versioning** (starting from version 1.4).

 ## Warning